Baby Constipation: How to Treat It?

 • Infant cereals:

 Try feeding him whole-wheat, barley, or multi-grain infant cereal once he is eating solid foods.
-These three types contain more fibre than rice cereal and may help get things moving.
+These three types contain more fiber than rice cereal and may help get things moving.

 When Should You Contact Your Baby’s Healthcare Provider?